 - A -- Asymmetrical

 - D -- Diameter bigger than a pencil eraser

 - E -- Evolving, changing, or new

 Irregular moles can occur anywhere on the body but are most commonly located on sun-exposed skin, especially on the upper back and shoulders where people frequently get their most severe sunburns.
-The risk of melanoma is greater on sun-damaged skin like the shoulders, upper back, head, and neck.
+The risk of melanoma is greater on chronically sun-exposed skin like the shoulders, upper back, head, and neck.
 Ears are a particularly common site of atypical moles because of the difficulty in applying sunscreen and frequent sun exposure.
 Women have increased risks of atypical moles, particularly on the lower leg and calf.
 Any new or changing irregular mole on a woman's calf warrants immediate medical evaluation.

 Find out what women really need.